Dutch expedition to Valdivia: Valdivia

-Spanish interpreter Antonio Sánchez Jinés warned the Dutch of the changing attitudes, yet the Dutch leadership chose to turn a blind eye on this issue.
+Spanish interpreter Antonio Sánchez Jinés warned the Dutch of the changing attitudes, yet the Dutch leadership chose to turn a blind eye to this issue.
 Sánchez Jinés feared for his life as he told the Dutch of Mapuches wanting to kill him blaming him for having told the Dutch about gold riches and guiding them to Valdivia.

 Local Mapuches went further to attempt to have part of the Dutch to depart to crush an alleged Spanish troop gathering near La Imperial.
-Having been told that the information about the Spanish was false and an ambush, Herckmans called for a council among the Dutch officers on October 15.
+Having been told that the information about the Spanish was false and an ambush, Herckmans called for a council among the Dutch officers on 15 October.
 The council took the decision to retreat to Constantino Island thus abandoning Valdivia.
-The next day, October 16, four deserters were arrested and two of them executed with firearms.
-On October 26 more deserters and accomplices were tried, resulting in various executions.
+The next day, 16 October, four deserters were arrested and two of them executed with firearms.
+On 26 October more deserters and accomplices were tried, resulting in various executions.

-Yet before leaving Valdivia the Dutch called local Mapuches for a meeting where Herckmans made them aware that treacherous attitudes had not passed inadvertently.
+Yet before leaving Valdivia the Dutch called local Mapuches for a meeting where Herckmans made them aware that treacherous attitudes had not gone unnoticed.
 Nevertheless, following this the Dutch gave away some of their antique weapons and armour including chain mails and morions in exchange for provisions.
 Likely it was also their hope these weapons would be put into use against the Spanish.

 Juan Manqueante provided relief to the hungry Dutch in the form of cattle.
 This relief was only temporary since Manqueante probably considered it a farewell gift.
 Before leaving, Manqueante was contacted by Herckmans to let him know that the Dutch intended to return with 1,000 African slaves to take care of mining and agriculture in order to leave the indigenous peoples free of forced labour.
 This promise was never fulfilled.